bhuvan2134686/social-media-post-aid/README.md

 # Social Media Post Aid (React)
 A React single-page app that turns a Facebook profile or page URL into ready-to-copy MLM-friendly post ideas.
-It uses OpenAI's free hosted model **gpt-4o-mini** when you supply an API key, and falls back to local sample copy otherwise.
+It uses OpenRouter's free hosted model **openai/gpt-oss-20b:free** when you supply an API key, and falls back to local sample copy otherwise.

 ## Setup
 1. Install dependencies: